Mobile operators unconvinced by Nokia's revival bid

 That has hit the profits of European and U.S. operators just as they struggle with more competition from Web-based free messaging services and face costs for network upgrades to keep up with data traffic generated by smartphones.

-AT&T and Sprint posted hefty losses last quarter that analysts blamed at least partly on heavy iPhone subsidies.
+AT&T and Sprint posted hefty losses last quarter that they blamed at least partly on heavy iPhone subsidies.

 Apple iPhones tend to cost operators roughly 600 to 700 euros ($800 to $900), while high-end Samsung smartphones can cost 300-500 euros.